On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Introduction

 The closed-form expressions enable convex-optimization-based, on-the-fly control of unknown dynamical systems through the one-step receding-horizon control framework~\cite{mayne2000constrained}.
 Specifically, we seek to sequentially minimize a given one-step cost function in a discrete-time setting.
 We refer to such an optimization problem as a \emph{one-step optimal control} problem.
 The one-step cost function, which encodes the desired behavior of the system, has to be optimized in a black-box manner since it is typically a function of the unknown future state, in addition to the known current state and the currently applied control input. \controlalgo{} computes \emph{approximate solutions} to the one-step optimal control problem through convex optimization relaxations.
 The convex relaxations are obtained by replacing the unknown future state with a control-affine linearization of the corresponding over-approximation of the reachable set.

-More specifically, \controlalgo{} achieves near-optimal control of the system through two convex relaxations of the one-step optimal control problem.
-The first relaxation, called optimistic control problem, minimizes the one-step cost over all possible trajectories in the over-approximation of the reachable set.
-The second relaxation, called idealistic control problem, minimizes the one-step cost over a specific trajectory, idealistically picked as the unknown evolution of the state, inside the over-approximation of the reachable set.
-We provide bounds on the suboptimality of the solutions of the optimistic and idealistic control problems with respect to the solutions of the one-step optimal control problem if the dynamics were known.
-Then, we theoretically show that the obtained bounds on the suboptimality become tighter with increasing amount of data and richer side information.
+\myet{More specifically, we prove that \controlalgo{} achieves near-real-time and near-optimal control of the unknown system.
+Indeed, we provide bounds on the suboptimality of the relaxed convex problems' solutions with respect to the optimal solutions if the dynamics were known.
+Then, we theoretically show that the obtained bounds on the suboptimality become tighter with an increasing amount of data and richer side information.
+Besides, we prove that \controlalgo{} is suitable for real-time control of the system through an explicit upper bound on the number of primitive operations required to terminate.}

-Furthermore, \controlalgo{} is suitable for real-time control of the system with a bound on the number of primitive operations required to terminate.
-Specifically, we develop an algorithm inspired by~\cite{fercoq2019adaptive} to solve the idealistic control problem with an explicit bound on the number of primitive operations proportional to $\ln 1/\epsilon$, where $\epsilon$ is the desired accuracy for optimality of the relaxed optimization problem.
-Besides, we can formulate the optimistic control problem into the setting of the work~\cite{patrinos2013accelerated}, where an algorithm is developed to compute optimal solutions with a bound on the number of elementary operations required to terminate.
-However, the approach in~\cite{patrinos2013accelerated} assumes strong convexity~\cite{boyd2004convex,bubeck2014convex} of the one-step cost function, and the obtained bound is proportional to $1/\sqrt{\epsilon}$, where $\epsilon$ is the accuracy for optimality of the relaxed problem.
-Instead, \controlalgo{} computes solutions to the idealistic control problem without the strong convexity assumption.